jangxx/node-vjoy/README.md

 ## vJoyDevice

 This is the class abstracting the vJoy SDK into an easy-to-use library.
-It is recommended to not instantiate this class directly and use `vJoyDevice.create(derviceId)`, which takes care of all the initialization, instead.
+It is recommended to not instantiate this class directly and use `vJoyDevice.create(deviceId)`, which takes care of all the initialization, instead.

 **vJoyDevice.create**(id)
 Creates and initializes a new `vJoyDevice`.
 Returns the new device if the initialization was successful and `null` otherwise.